Sreyas62/Log-Ingestion-and-Querying-system/README.md

 ## 🚀 Quick Start

 ### Prerequisites
-- Node.js 18 or later
+- Docker and Docker Compose (for containerized deployment)
-- npm 9 or later
+- OR Node.js 18+ and npm 9+ (for local development)

 ### Installation